hidden0302/hidden0302/README.md

 - 👀 I’m interested in hacking and Information security
 - 🌱 I’m currently learning smart contract vulnerabilities
 - 💞️ I’m looking to collaborate on ethical hacking and network security
-- 📫 How to reach me zenith#5424
+- 📫 How to reach me zenith#5424 in Discord

 <!---
 hidden0302/hidden0302 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.